rdkcentral/rdkb-halif-fwupgrade/docs/pages/FirmwareManagementhalSpec.md

 ## Memory Model

-The client is responsible to allocate and de-allocate memory for necessary API's as specified in API documentation.
-Different 3rd party vendors allowed to allocate memory for internal operational requirements.
-In this case 3rd party implementations should be responsible to de-allocate internally.

-TODO:
+### Caller Responsibilities

+- Manage memory passed to specific functions as outlined in the API documentation.
+This includes allocation and deallocation to prevent leaks.

+### Module Responsibilities

+- Handle and deallocate memory used for its internal operations.
+- Release all internally allocated memory upon closure to prevent leaks.

-State a footprint requirement.
+TODO: State a footprint requirement.
 Example: This should not exceed XXXX KB.

 ## Power Management Requirements

 The HAL is not involved in any of the power management operation.
-Any power management state transitions MUST not affect the operation of the HAL.

 ## Asynchronous Notification Model